sjentsch/lsjDocs/Ch11/Ch11_tTest_05.rst

 ------

 .. [#]
-   This design is very similar to the one in section :doc:`The McNemar test
-   <../Ch10/Ch10_ChiSquare_7>` that motivated the McNemar test.
-This should be no
+   This design is very similar to the one in section :doc:`../Ch10/Ch10_ChiSquare_7` that motivated the McNemar test.
+This should be no surprise.
-   surprise.
 Both are standard repeated measures designs involving two measurements.
 The only difference is that this time our outcome variable is interval scale (working memory capacity, |continuous|) rather than a binary scale variable (a yes-or-no question, |nominal|).